TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ##### Object Life Cycle

 You can set a life cycle of the uploaded object.
-Objects that have passed the set life cycle are automatically deleted.
+Objects that have passed the life cycle are deleted according to the set lifecycle expiration action or moved to the specified container.

 > [Note]
 > It is applied only to objects uploaded after the object life cycle is set.
+> Objects stored in Standard class containers can be moved to Economy class containers over their lifecycle to reduce the cost of long-term storage.

 ##### Object Version Control Settings